bowen0701/bowen0701.github.io/_posts/2016-10-06-ml-corranal.md

 ---
 layout: post
 comments: true
-title: "ML Notes: Correspondence Analysis from Scrach"
+title: "ML Notes: Correspondence Analysis with Implementation"
-excerpt: "Introductory correspondence analysis."
+excerpt: "Correspondence analysis is a useful but not so well known dimension reduction technique, which is similart with principal component analysis but focus on categorical data.
+In this post I would like to summarize its methodology with implementation."
 date: 2016-10-06
 mathjax: true
 ---